 Keyword research is an essential aspect of any SEO plan.
 Keyword research involves the selection of specific keywords and phrases to focus on ranking.
 Your site isn’t going to rank for every keyword.
 Regarding keyword research, it’s important to strategically select the right words and phrases that connect with users searching for your business and those you can realistically rank for on the first page of Google and other search engines.

 SEO copywriting can take a few forms.
 It could be in your site's on-page-optimization on different pages and content areas.
 It could also be strategic blogging or content marketing efforts designed to attract or direct traffic to your site.
 No matter the form it takes, SEO copywriting is an art that involves a delicate balance of keyword research and compelling content.

 Link acquisition is the practice of getting other websites to link to your website.
 When other websites link to yours, search engines view this as a vote of authority for your site, lending it legitimacy and relevancy.

-With Timmermann Group, you’ll get regular reports detailing your site’s rankings, analysis, and suggestions for strategic improvements.
+With Timmermann Group, you’ll get regular reports detailing your site’s keyword position, organic traffic, revenue generated, and suggestions for strategic improvements.

 How to Find the Right SEO Agency

 The elements that go into the right SEO plan are just as important as the SEO agency executing those elements.
 So how do you find the right team?
 Whether you’re on the hunt for a B2C or B2B SEO agency, there are a few things you should be on the lookout for and keep in mind.

 What you can do to prepare for your search:

 Read reviews, testimonials, and case studies

 Before becoming their client, see what their past and existing clients say.
 Pay special attention to discerning reviews, testimonials, and case studies of what they’ve accomplished for clients.

 Look for an SEO company that: